Notice of Privacy Practices

 WHO WILL FOLLOW THIS NOTICE

 This notice describes the practices of our employees and staff as well as:

-Physicians, billing companies, insurance companies, laboratories, radiologists, pathologist, and any other person, group, entity, site or location doing business with GSMC will follow this Notice.
-All of the individuals, entities, sites and locations may share medical information with each other for the treatment or payment of health care operations purposes described in this notice.
+Physicians, billing companies, insurance companies, laboratories, radiologists, pathologists, and any other person, group, entity, site, or location doing business with Good Shepherd Health System will follow this Notice.
+All of these individuals, entities, sites and locations may share medical information with each other for the treatment, payment or healthcare operations purposes described in this notice.

 INFORMATION COLLECTED ABOUT YOU